 The Company's board of directors' performance evaluation items (six major aspects) are listed below with their important items and weights.:

-Degree of involvement in company operations 38% Attend the company's board of directors and shareholders' meetings in person.
-The meeting documents must be provided seven days before the meeting so that the directors can have sufficient time to understand the proposals and have a clear understanding of the company's (group's) management team and the company's industry.
-Make professional and appropriate judgments, make specific recommendations and monitor the company's existing or potential risks (including compliance with various laws and regulations, capital operations, ESG issues, etc.), and make effective contributions to the board of directors.
+Level of involvement in company operations 38% Personally attend the company's board meetings and shareholder meetings.
+The meeting unit shall provide meeting documents at least seven days prior to the meeting to ensure directors have sufficient time to understand the agenda items and gain a clear understanding of the company's (group's) management team and the industry in which the company operates.
+This enables them to make professional and appropriate judgments, propose concrete recommendations, and oversee various existing or potential risks facing the company (including regulatory compliance, capital operations, ESG issues, etc.), thereby making effective contributions during board meetings.

 The performance evaluation and measurement items of our functional committees include the following five aspects::